rflynn/imgmin/README.txt

 So, why not just force all JPEGs to quality 75 and leave it at that?

+Some sites do just that:

+Google Images thumbnails:  74-76
+Facebook full-size images: 85
+Yahoo frontpage JPEGs:     69-91
+Youtube frontpage JPEGs:   70-82
+Wikipedia images:          80
+Windows live background:   82
+Twitter user JPEG images:  30-100, apparently not enforcing quality

-Unfortunately it is not that simple.
-Compression is a tricky business, and its results rely heavily on the specific contents of the image.
+But for optimal results it is not that simple.
+Compression results rely heavily on the data being compressed.
 This means that visual quality is not uniform for all images at a given quality setting.
-This means that imposing a single quality, no matter what it is, will be too low for some images, resulting in poor visual quality and will be too high for others, resulting in wasted space.
+Imposing a single quality, no matter what it is, will be too low for some images, resulting in poor visual quality and will be too high for others, resulting in wasted space.

 So we are left with a question: